Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Acknowledgements

 \section{Acknowledgements}

 We thank Laura Ciobanu and Susan Hermiller for the idea of studying conjugacy growth in finitely generated groups, which extends naturally to finitely generated monoids.
-We also thank Trevor Jack for pointing out an error in a previous version.
+We also thank Trevor Jack for pointing out an error in a previous version and thank the referee for their thorough and insightful report.

 MK thanks Nic Ormes for discussions regarding strong shift equivalence and shift equivalence in dynamical systems.